 - Avoiding Creative blocks: It’s all about the angles! - January 20, 2020

 - Photographing with Lazy Eyes Reveals Nothing New! - October 11, 2019

-I really had time to think after returning from Yosemite Valley this week.
+I really had time to think after returning from Yosemite Valley recently.
 I was struck by the similarities and quality in light of Yosemite Valley and Iceland.
+They both have great photographic light.
 We frequently hold photography workshops in both locations for one specific reason, the opportunities for great backdrops, paired with unsurpassed light.

-Yosemite Valley also has extreme fluxes in weather, but much slower as its deep valley is subject to its own special micro climate, not found in many locations.
-Its stunning beauty is locked in by its 3000′ granite walls, pushing and pulling high clouds and fog as small low and high pressure systems (combined with early morning and late afternoon light) paint its walls and waterfalls with magic light.
+Yosemite Valley also has extreme changes in weather, but much slower as its deep valley is subject to its own special micro-climate, not found in many locations.
+Its stunning beauty is locked in by 3000′ granite walls.
+They push and pull high clouds and fog as small low and high-pressure systems (combined with early morning and late afternoon light) paint its walls and waterfalls with magic light.

 All the best,